 Businesses understand the importance of passwords for private data security, but might not realize that using a network with passwords poses many security threats.
+As hacking techniques become more advanced and data is stolen at a rate of almost 6 million records per day.
 Every advancement in security technology is followed by more sophisticated hacking techniques.
 Credentials require password change policies, can be easily decrypted, and are a dying security measure.
 Digital certificates provide a solution to all these issues.

 Certificates Eliminate Password Resets